-ERV Nordic defines reverse stress tests as tests that identify the circumstances that jeopardize the viability of ERV Nordic and describe its precautions.
-This study examines which events that can potentially lead to a solvency ratio of less than 100%.
+ERV Nordic defines reverse stress tests as tests that identify the circumstances which jeopardize the viability of ERV Nordic and describe its precautions.
+This study examines the scope of events that can potentially lead to a solvency ratio of less than 100%.
 ERV Nordic has not been able to verify any probable circumstances that could significantly affect the solvency of ERV Nordic.

-Scenario analyses
+Sensitivity analyses